Post navigation

 - Making an interim order restricting or prohibiting use of a confidential document even if it is read out or referred to in open court.
 This order can be made permanent at the conclusion of proceedings.

-- Not stating confidential information in public.
-Sometimes, sitting in private for part of the case.
+- Not stating confidential information in public, which sometimes may involve sitting in private for part of the case.
 A private hearing will only include members of the confidentiality club.
-The courts will confine private hearings to those situations where sitting in private would be absolutely necessary in order to achieve justice between the parties.
-The degree of privacy must be kept to a minimum and a private hearing will be ordered, for example, where commercially valuable confidential information is in issue.
+The courts will limit private hearings to those situations where sitting in private would be absolutely necessary in order to achieve justice between the parties.
+The degree of privacy must be kept to a minimum and a private hearing is likely to be ordered, for example, in circumstances where commercially valuable confidential information is in issue.

 -